AMindToThink/PoliticalTextAdventure/README.md

 # Todo:

 [SetSituation] should be associated with each SituationAction.
-Right now, it always changes unless there `MyTurn` is associated with a specific Situation. `ParseAction [?word]`.
+Right now, selecting a numerical choice always changes the situation unless there is a Turn associated with the Situation.
+That means that it currently is not possible to write a SituationAction that doesn't have a particular Turn associated with it but that has actions which do not move to the next situation.
+This bug is in `ParseAction [?word]`.